 We don't need to tell you that reading to your children is important.
 Study after study has shown it impacts a child’s development.
 Even the mere presence of books in a home increases the level of education they can reach.
 (Great news for those of us who haven’t gotten around to cleaning out the playroom in a while.)

 But finding the right books and making the time to read as a family can be hard.
 That’s where PJ Library comes in.

-PJ Library sends free Jewish children's books to families across the world every month.
+PJ Library sends free Jewish children's books to families across the Lehigh Valley – and the world – every month.

 We know that something magical happens when parents sit down together to read with their children.
 PJ Library shares Jewish stories that can help your family talk together about values, traditions, and culture that are important to you.